alisktl/temporal-java-examples/core/parallel-multiple-activities/README.md

 - **Temporal Server**: Temporal's local development server for running workflows.

 ## Project Overview
-### 1. GreetingWorkflow
+### 1. MultiGreetingWorkflow
 This is the primary workflow interface, which defines the following methods:

-`getGreeting()`: The main entry point of the workflow that generates a greeting message.
+- `getGreetings(List<String> names)`: The main entry point of the workflow that generates a greeting message for each name provided.
-`waitForName(String name)`: A signal method to set the name dynamically while the workflow is running.

-### 2. GreetingWorkflowImpl
+### 2. MultiGreetingWorkflowImpl
 This is the implementation of the workflow logic.
 Key features include:

-Use of Temporal's `await` statement to pause workflow execution until the `name` is provided.
-Handling timeouts gracefully by throwing a Temporal-specific `ApplicationFailure` if the condition is not satisfied within a given time frame.
+- Use of Temporal’s `Promise.allOf` to wait for multiple activities to complete in parallel.
+- Asynchronous execution of greetings for multiple names, improving workflow throughput.

+### 3. GreetingActivities
+The activity interface defines the `composeGreeting(String greeting, String name)` method, which generates a greeting message for each name.
+This activity is called asynchronously for each name in the workflow.

+### 4. GreetingActivitiesImpl
+The implementation of the activity interface, which constructs a greeting message by concatenating a provided greeting and name.

 ## Setup and Running the Example